-Sex in Your 40s: 10 Things You Should Know
+10 Things You Should Know About Having Sex in Your 40s

 1. You’ll need to pay close attention to your heart health

 You must pay close attention to your heart if you plan to have sex after 40.
 A healthy heart directly relates to a healthy sex life.
-Going to the gym, doing cardio exercises, eating a healthier diet, and regular visits to the doctor will help you stay in shape.
+Going to the gym, engaging in cardio exercises, eating a more nutritious diet, and making regular doctor visits will help you stay in shape.

-You shouldn’t forget strength training because it can help build your confidence and stamina while at it.
+You shouldn’t forget strength training because it can help build your confidence and stamina while doing it.

 2. You are at greater risk of contracting STDs